Caralluma contains antioxidants and chemicals that might reduce appetite.

 Don't confuse caralluma with cereus, hoodia, or prickly pear cactus.
 These are not the same.

 Uses & Effectiveness

-Pregnancy and breast-feeding: Not enough is known about the use of caralluma during pregnancy and breast-feeding.
+Pregnancy and breast-feeding: There isn't enough reliable information to know if caralluma is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 We currently have no information for CARALLUMA overview.